kseo1879/Nbody_Simulation/README.md

 make energy_test3
 ```

-- HOWEVER, you can run your own test after you compile just like this"
+- HOWEVER, you can run your own test after you compile just like this
 - ./test iteration dt (-b nbody | -f file path)

 The test output would be something like this: